anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 - **Fabric renderer** _(The new render pipeline creator)_

-- **Yoga** _(Cross platform layout engine.
+- **Yoga** _(Cross-platform layout engine.
 It was also in OLD architecture)_

-We will discuss each & every components of above later in this Article 🚀
+We will discuss each & every component above later in this Article 🚀

 ## New Architecture two Phases